Key Publications contains a curated list of significant HealthPathways publications.

 A journal artical that describes the development of a supportive education programme and availability of online information about tongue-tie for health professionals and consumers.
 The programme contributed to successful uptake of the new clinical pathway and a reduction in the frenotomy intervention rate from 11.3% in 2015 to 3.5% by mid-2017.

-A journal article that demosnsteated the value of explicit advice in a pancreatitis HealthPathway.
+A journal article that demonstrated the value of explicit advice in a pancreatitis HealthPathway.
 The improvement led to improved compliance by 13% (65 to 78%) resulting in 54 fewer amylase tests taken over the six-month period.

 A case study using a pre-post study design was used to investigate the impact of HeathPathways.
 The study suggests that HealthPathways has likely reduced costs for diabetes patients in Mackay through a reduction in unnecessary referrals.
 Economic analysis indicated the diabetes pathways could potentially save the health system approximately $74,240 per year in avoidable referrals.